kypercoding/package-manager-api/readme.md

 ![](/Package%20Manager%20API%20Diagram.jpg)

+## Deployment

+The base url of the API is hosted on the following domain: https://www.pma.kyperapps.com

+This application is deployed on DigitalOcean and configured using nginx, pm2, and Let's Encrypt.

 ## Usage

-The base url of the API is hosted on the following domain: https://www.pma.kyperapps.com

-From there, the user can construct URL's with the following endpoints.
+From the base url, the user can construct URL's with the following endpoints.

 ### /register (POST)